Travis d'Arnaud Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.
+- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.68).

-- The Twins have a 3.64 team ERA that ranks third among all league pitching staffs.
+- The Twins surrender the 10th-fewest home runs in baseball (84 total, one per game).

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (77 total, one per game).
+- In his most recent outing on Friday against the Detroit Tigers, the righty threw five scoreless innings while surrendering three hits.

-- His last time out came on Wednesday against the Boston Red Sox, when the right-hander threw five innings, surrendering three earned runs while allowing six hits.
+- In five games this season, the 35-year-old has an ERA of 6.86, with 9.4 strikeouts per nine innings.
+Opponents are hitting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.